dschnare/meteor-components-ioc-plugin/packages/meteor-components-ioc-plugin/README.md

         // these are services that provide a value so binding will
         // clobber over the formal parameter list the dependency
         // system uses for injection.
-        posts: () => PostsCollection,

-        // This is how we could define a service with dependencies.
-These
-        // dependencies need to be defined higher up the hierarchy or on
-        // the ComponentRootIoc.
-        // somethingElse(serviceA, serviceB) {
-        //   return {};
-        // }

-        // If in production your code is obfuscated then you'll need to
-        // specify what dependencies to inject.
-        // somethingElse: [
-        //   'serviceA, 'serviceB',
-        //   function (serviceA, serviceB) {
-        //     return {};
-        //   }
-        // ]

-        // Or if you wanted to manually specifiy the dependencies to be injected
-        // you can do so j\ust by setting the inject property on the function.
-        // somethingElse: (function () {
-        //  function somethingElse(serviceA, serviceB) {
-        //    return {};
-        //  }
-        //  somethingElse.inject = ['serviceA', 'serviceB'];
-        //  return somethingElse;
-        // }())

-        // Classes can specifiy the dependencies they want to inject by setting
-        // a static method that returns the array of dependency names.
-        // somethingElseClass: class {
-        //   static inject() {
-        //     return ['serviceA', 'serviceB'];
-        //   }
         //
-        //   constructor(serviceA, serviceB) {
-        // }
+        // NOTE: Be sure to use JSON keys if your code will be obfuscated.
+        'posts': () => PostsCollection
       },

       doStuff() { /*...*/ }
     }

     Component.Widget = {
-      // Pull down the App instance
+      // Manually specify what we want injected in the event
+      // our code is obfuscated by a minifier. inject() {
+        return ['App', 'posts'];
+      },

+      create(App, posts) {
+        return {
-      App: null,
+          App: App,
-      // Pull down the posts collection
-      posts: null,
+          posts: posts,
           initialize() {
             // We can now do stuff with the App this.App.doStuff();
             // this.App is actually the same as this.parent in this case }
+        };
+      }
     }